kparc/kcc/README.md

   is often the one you wrote yourself, and k syntax is extremely regular and simple.

-* Medium is the message, so refer to k code in this document.
-Please send pull requests to help us improve, and if you like the style, it is yours to have.
+* Medium is the message, so we refer to k code in this document.
+Please send pull requests to help us improve it, and if you like the style, it is yours to have.

 <a name="style-bad"></a>
 -------------------